elldritch/haskell-for-working-programmers/README.md

 Use [ghcup](https://www.haskell.org/ghcup/) to install and manage versions of GHC, Cabal, Stack, and HLS.
 GHC is the main Haskell compiler, and Cabal is the main build tool.
 If you’re familiar with Node.js, some analogies here are:

 - GHC ~= Node.
 It’s not the only Haskell compiler (much like how Node isn’t the only standalone JS runtime), but it’s the one everyone uses.
 - Cabal ~= NPM.
-It’s the build tool most people use.
+It’s the build tool most people use, and is the official one.
 - Stack ~= Yarn.
 It’s an alternative build tool to Cabal, and it was a lot better back than Cabal back before Cabal natively supported sandboxes.
 It does mostly the same things, but used to handle dependencies better.
 Nowadays, don’t bother - you should prefer Cabal unless you know what you’re doing and deliberately need a Stack-specific feature.

 HLS is the Haskell Language Server.
 You usually don’t need to install this standalone, because the most popular code editors’ Haskell plugins usually manage this for you.

 You’ll want to install GHC and Cabal.
-GHCup will list recommended versions (the latest version that most of the ecosystem is compatible with) and latest versions.
+GHCup will list recommended versions (the latest version that most of the ecosystem is compatible with - this is sometimes not the latest version when breaking changes to the standard library are made) to install.

 ## Setting up your editor

-Writing Haskell without good IDE support is a pretty annoying experience:
+Writing Haskell without good IDE support is a pretty annoying experience.
+You should use an officially supported editor:

 - For VS Code, you’ll want to install and use the [official Haskell plugin](https://www.haskell.org/ghcup/).
 - For Emacs, you’ll want to install and use [haskell-mode](https://github.com/haskell/haskell-mode).

 Other editors might have good Haskell support, but their plugins are not officially supported by the Haskell.org committee.
-In a pinch (if you can’t get any other plugins working properly), use [ghcid](https://github.com/ndmitchell/ghcid), which is a simple and dumb daemon that just reloads `ghci` when file changes are detected.
+In a pinch (if you can’t get any other plugins working properly), use [ghcid](https://github.com/ndmitchell/ghcid), which is a simple and dumb daemon that just reloads `ghci` (the Haskell REPL) when file changes are detected.

 Expect a good editor plugin to give you: